-- For a first offence a Player will receive a warning, fine and have to undergo a mandatory course of education and/or counselling/treatment. - For a second or subsequent breach a Player will receive a threemonth period of suspension, reduced to one month if the Player agrees to complete a course of of education and/or counselling/ treatment.
-This mirrors the new Substances of Abuse provision detailed on page 4. - For refusing to be tested or evading sample collection a suspension in the range of 4 to 12 months will be imposed. - For full details on sanctions please see The FA Social Drugs Regulations.
+- For a first offence a Player will receive a warning, fine and have to undergo a mandatory course of education and/or counselling/treatment. - For a second or subsequent breach a Plauer will receive a three-month period of suspension, reduced to one month if the Player agrees to complete a course of of education and/or counselling/treatment. - For refusing to be tested or evading sample collection a suspension in the range of 4 to 12 months will be imposed. - For full details on sanctions please see The FA Social Drugs Regulations.